prakashpandey/HyperledgerDevEnvSetup/README.md

 ### hyperledger-sample

-Go to the directory where you want to download and run
+Go to the directory where you want to download hyperledger-samples and run

-`download_samples.sh`
+`./download_samples.sh`

 ### Start start-first-network

 Go to `fabric-samples` and run

-`./start-first-network.sh
+`./start-first-network.sh`